 - Advanced training will be provided for studio managers and editors

-- Participation is invited in all aspects of broadcasting, from back office to boardroom.
+- Participation is invited in all aspects of broadcasting, from back-office to boardroom.
 Members can be involved as much or as little as they desire enabling them to concentrate on their particular interests, skill sets or aspirations.

 - Opportunities to participate will be widely advertised through the website, leaflets, media releases, editorial, partner organisations, Community Education and social networking.

-- The studio will be physically accessible at a ground floor location.
+- The studio will be physically accessible.

 - Frome Question Time – A series of Question Time style events relating to local issues in the down such as the Saxonvale development, 20 mph speed limits and free schools.

-- Frome Half Marathon – Frome’s first 10K and Half marathon road races attracted around 700 entrants.
+- Frome Half Marathon – Frome’s first 10K and Half-marathon road races attracted around 700 entrants.
 FromeFM’s coverage included an interview with one of the event sponsors, a chat with one of the designated charities who benefited from the money raised and on the spot reportage from the start/finish.